Palliative care

 Prognosis means the expected outcome of a disease.
 Some people with advanced cancer want to know whether and when they are likely to die, while others don’t.
 It’s a very personal decision.

-Your doctor can give a general indication of your life expectancy, based on an average patient.
 As everyone responds to treatment differently, the actual time could be shorter or longer.

 Sometimes, families and carers want to know the prognosis even when you don’t.
 You can ask the palliative care team to talk to your family or carer when you’re not there.